Botanical name: Cinnamomum verum

-Qualities: true cinnamon has a more subtle, delicate, and sweet flavor than the closely related cassia cinnamon.
+True cinnamon has a more subtle, delicate, and less sweet flavor than the closely related cassia cinnamon.
 One of the main differences between these two types of cinnamon is that cassia contains higher concentrations of coumarin, which in high doses, can have a negative impact on liver and kidney health.
-Otherwise, many of their medicinal qualities are the same, as these two species are closely related.
+Otherwise, many of their medicinal qualities are the same, as they are so closely related.

-Cinnamon, along with it's exceptional and unique flavor, is a highly valued and multipurpose medicinal herb used for circulatory, respiratory, and expectorant applications as well as it's use in the aid in the digestive process and enhance metabolic function.
+Cinnamon, along with it's exceptional and unique flavor, is a highly valued and multipurpose medicinal herb used for circulatory, respiratory, and expectorant applications.
+It is also used to aid in the digestive process and enhance metabolic function.
 Many cultures have used cinnamon in their health practices topically and internally throughout history.

-Suggested use: true cinnamon can be used in a very wide range of applications from sprinkling on your oatmeal or cereal, in baked goods or smoothies, as an extract or tea, or ingested in capsules.
-It's appealing flavor makes this a staple in almost every spice cabinet, and offers many amazing benefits both in culinary and medicinal ways.
+Common Use: True cinnamon can be used in a very wide range of applications from sprinkling on your oatmeal or cereal, in baked goods, smoothies, as an extract or tea, or ingested in capsules.
+Its earthy yet appealing flavor makes it a staple in almost every spice cabinet.

-Storage: Store in a cool, dark, dry place
+Storage: Store in a cool, dry, dark place in an airtight container.